The Council of Ambulance Authorities

 Member services collective knowledge and expertise provides a sound foundation to explore opportunities for improvement and innovation and to advocate on the sector’s behalf in key areas.

-The CAA Congress is Australasia’s premiere event for the pre-hospital sector, and brings together top leaders and senior management teams from ambulance services, health and emergency management sectors.
+The CAA Congress is Australasia’s premier event for the pre-hospital sector and brings together top leaders and senior management teams from ambulance services, health and emergency management sectors.

 In 2020 we are heading to Sydney’s ICC to explore the topic 'The New Normal: Adapting To Our Reality'.